mycurioussoul/microservice-example/README.md

 # microservice-example
-This example demonstrate the creation and use of microservice
+This example is the demonstration of using docker container to build the microservice